PandemiaProject/pandemia/README.md

 ![Pylint](https://github.com/?/workflows/Pylint/badge.svg)
 [![CodeFactor](https://www.codefactor.io/repository/github/?/badge?s=006dc8f386c6ea6d2a7a90377ff30fcf15328919)](https://www.codefactor.io/repository/github/?) -->

-Pandemia is an individual based pandemic simulator.
-This is currently a work in progress.
+Pandemia is an individual-based stochastic pandemic simulator, currently a work in progress.
+It is able to simulate the spread of an infectious disease over multiple regions, for example the entire world.
+The model is fast and scalable, able to simulate extremely large numbers of individuals, and supports a wide range of features.

 ![pandemia Logo](pandemia_logo.jpg)